Addy81/lrg_project/README.md

 Warning if not found
 Future maintenance
 Future direction - if had more time
-Seeking feedback - AT asked B7 for clarification about inclusion of introns.
 Mention importance of feedback in development of tools that are useful and safe.
 This is how agile development is performed
 Make log files?
 Include time and date?
 Broken HGNC name in filename and header, accidentally made into HGNCID, needs reverting
-ERROR HANDLING
 Check when strand is reversed - is it base inclusive? half or full indexed?
 Check whether because the exon start/stops are reversed so its small/big, that this doesnt mess up exon numbering - should they be reversed 40-1 instead of 1-40 in myh7? windows compatibility - fwd/back slashes (eg in tests) - swap out?
-If LRG_384 passed as arg, doesn;t ask for flanking region or whole introns Change maximum flank size to greater than 5000? mention differences between Unit testing, integration testing, functional testing
+If LRG_384 passed as arg, doesn;t ask for flanking region or whole introns

+mention differences between Unit testing, integration testing, functional testing
 Need to add docstrings to bedgen
 Need to add docstrings to ui
 Add stuff to -help flag?

+##ERROR HANDLING

 Need error handing if genome v provided that doesnt exist - fails with "UnboundLocalError: local variable 'strand' referenced before assignment"